 - The Council on Aging for Southwest Ohio: This service provides help to thousands of adults with chronic conditions, including seniors who want to maintain their independence and maximize their quality of life while living with disabilities.

 In many cases, free services are insufficient to meet the needs of Hamilton residents who have grown older and developed serious health issues.
-Zimmer Law Firm helps seniors to identify benefits available through government programs like Medicaid or through the Veterans’ Administration.
+Zimmer Law Firm helps seniors to identify benefits available through government programs like Medicaid.
 These services can often provide more financial support or other help in coping with the effects of aging.

 Courts in Hamilton, Ohio